Pvt. August James Moody

 Tank Battalion at Ft.
 Knox, Kentucky.

 On July 18, 1941, August married Georgia Virginia Simmons in Kenton County, Kentucky.
 In the late summer of 1941, the 192nd took part in maneuvers in Louisiana.
 It was after these maneuvers that the men learned they were being sent overseas.
 Like many of the men, August was given a leave home to say his goodbyes to friends and family.
-It was at this time informed him that she was pregnant and that he was going to be a father.
+It was at this time that his wife informed him that she was pregnant and that he was going to be a father.

-The 192nd left Camp Polk, Louisiana over four
+The 192nd left Camp Polk, Louisiana over

-different train routes.
-Arriving in San
+different train routes for San Francisco,

 Francisco, they were taken by ferry to Angel